evant/binding-collection-adapter/README.md

 This is because databinding waits for the next draw pass to run to batch up changes.
 You can force it to run immediately by calling `binding.executePendingBindings()`.

-### LiveData not working

-Live data support has been added in `2.3.0-beta3` and `3.0.0-beta3` (androidx).
-For most cases it should 'just work'.
-However, it uses a bit of reflection under the hood and you'll have to call `adapter.setLifecycleOwner(owner)` if your containing view does not use databinding.
-This will be fixed whenever [this issue](https://issuetracker.google.com/issues/112929938) gets resolved.

 ## License

     Copyright 2015 Evan Tatarka